 Your Gordon College email account and Remind.com, a mass texting service for which you'll sign up by the first day of class, are our "official" means of communication outside of class.
-If there are any of you who don't use texting as a mode of communication, you can opt to receive Remind.com messages by email.
+Remind.com is the best and quickest way to communicate with me.
+My office phone, which is 678-359-5043, is the worst way to communicate with me. f there are any of you who don't use texting as a mode of communication, you can opt to receive Remind.com messages by email.
 Please note, however, that I am generally out of electronic communication from sundown Friday until sundown Saturday.